Wooty-B/LX2K_Guide/Install-Void-glibc.md

   # Installing Void Linux (glibc)

-1. Locate the disk you will be using.
+1. Locate the disk you will be using
 	```
 	sudo fdisk -l
 	```